 Running the Tool

-In this mode, you simply run the tool passing in the API_KEY for querying Abusix Mail Intelligence (you can find this in the User Portal) along with the DNS list that you wish to compare against and the file containing the IP addresses to check.
-Each lookup will cause the tool to output a CSV (comma-separated values) format log-line for later analysis, so you need to redirect stdout to a CSV file.
+To use this mode, run the "Comparison Tool" by passing in the API_KEY for querying Abusix Mail Intelligence (which can be found at app.abusix.com), along with the DNS list you wish to compare against and the file containing the IP addresses to check.

 Example: